darkone-linux/darkone-nixos-framework/README.fr.md

-    configure-admin-host                           # Framework installation on local machine (builder / admin) copy-hw host                                   # Extract hardware config from host copy-id host                                   # Copy pub key to the node (nix user must exists) format-dnf-on host dev                         # Format and install DNF on an usb key (deprecated) format-dnf-shell                               # Nix shell with tools to create usb keys (deprecated) full-install host user='nix' ip='auto'         # New host: full installation (install, configure, apply) install host user='nix' ip='auto' do='install' # New host: format with nixos-everywhere + disko passwd user                                    # Update a user password passwd-default                                 # Update the default DNF password push-key host                                  # Push the infrastructure key to the host
+    configure-admin-host                           # Framework installation on local machine (builder / admin) copy-hw host                                   # Extract hardware config from host copy-id host                                   # Copy pub key to the node (nix user must exists) full-install host user='nix' ip='auto'         # New host: full installation (install, configure, apply) install host user='nix' ip='auto' do='install' # New host: format with nixos-everywhere + disko install-key host                               # New host: format with nixos-everywhere + disko passwd user                                    # Update a user password passwd-default                                 # Update the default DNF password push-key host                                  # Push the infrastructure key to the host

     [manage]
-    enter host                                     # Interactive shell to the host [alias: e] fix-boot on                                    # Multi-reinstall bootloader (using colmena) fix-zsh on                                     # Remove zshrc bkp to avoid error when replacing zshrc gc on                                          # Multi garbage collector (using colmena) halt on                                        # Multi-alt (using colmena)
+    enter on                                       # Interactive shell to the host [alias: e] fix-boot on                                    # Multi-reinstall bootloader (using colmena) fix-zsh on                                     # Remove zshrc bkp to avoid error when replacing zshrc gc on                                          # Multi garbage collector (using colmena) halt on                                        # Multi-alt (using colmena)
     reboot on                                      # Multi-reboot (using colmena)
 ```

 ## A faire (todo)